kieranklaassen/tool_tailor/README.md

 - **Leverage existing code**: Use YARD documentation you already have
 - **Minimal dependencies**: Just YARD and standard libraries
 - **Composable**: Works with any API client of your choice
+- **Extensible tags**: Custom YARD tags for array items, enums, and more

 ## Installation